raulcostajunior/iosboxeeremote/README.md

 ## Requirements ##

 iOSBoxeeRemote supports iOS version 6 or newer (it has been tested successfully on devices running iOS 6.x, 7.x and 9.x). iOSBoxeeRemote is targeted at iPhones and iPods Touch.
-It runs on iPads, but its UI hasn't been polished for the bigger iPad screens (I really don't see a point in using an iPad as a remote control :))
+It runs on iPads, but its UI hasn't been polished for the bigger iPad screens.

 iOSBoxeeRemote depends on the following CocoaPods: